Brian Mosteller: Obama era

 Residing in Chicago, Mosteller assisted with the Obama presidential campaign at its inception in February 2007.
 Working in Iowa, New Hampshire, and other pivotal states, he developed many of the policies and procedures used by the teams organizing the candidate's travels and events.
 He was involved in the on-site organization of the 2008 primary debates and executed the senator's role at the Democratic National Convention in Denver.
 Following Obama's election, Mosteller moved to Washington, D.C., and started in the Oval Office hours after the inaugural.
 Mosteller was one of the longest serving staff members in the administration.

 Anonymous colleagues noted that "if you [want a meeting] at two in the morning, you go through him" and GQ Magazine ranked Mosteller on their "DC Power List" in 2010.
 In West Winging It, a retrospect of the administration published in 2018, the author references him as "responsible for maintaining dignity throughout the West Wing."
 In a 2017 interview, Obama said of Mosteller, "He's a tireless manager and leader with a knack for sweating the small stuff" and in the former president's 2020 memoir, A Promised Land, Obama refers to him as "fastidious".

 Post-administration

 In 2020, Mosteller was referenced as a "top aide" to tech mogul Mark Zuckerberg and headed his personal office for almost five years.
 He had departed Silicon Valley, California, for the East Coast and consulted on private projects before being hired by the Biden administration.

+In 2026 he played himself (as "Director of Oval Office Operations") in Episode 7 ("Lawrence") of Life, Larry and the Pursuit of Unhappiness.

 State Department

-Mosteller now lives in Asia as a Senior Advisor at the U.S. Department of State - serving as Chief of Staff to Ambassador Rahm Emanuel.
+Mosteller formerly worked as Chief of Staff to Ambassador Rahm Emanuel.